MaterializeInc/materialize/doc/user/content/overview/_index.md

 **Incrementally updated materialized views** can detect changes to your data, pass that data to an engine, parse the operation, and update your materialized views.
-Incremental updates do not take the same resource expenses as a full query operation and allow you to quickly receive materialized views based on the most up-to-date information.
+Incremental updates do not take the same resource expenses as a full query operation and allow you to quickly receive based on the most up-to-date information.

 ### What is a streaming engine?

 Incrementally updated materialized views require a stream of data in the underlying database.
-The **stream** is a destination or source of data, like Apache Kafka.
-Those changes flow from a published feed and other services can consume that data.
+The **stream** is a source of data, like Apache Kafka, with a pipeline to a service that consumes that data.

 To maintain materialized views from a stream of data, you need an engine to subscribe to the stream, compute, and maintain the materialized view.
-The **dataflow engine** in Materialize is a set of computations that keep your data up to date automatically.
+The **dataflow engine** in Materialize keeps your data current with Timely and Differential Dataflow technology.

 ## What is the Materialized workflow?